GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Discussed object structure further and how changes would affect the object structure
    - Discussed how HSQL and how it operates inside android studio
    - Discussed how images should be represented (for system independence) decided on byte arrays

+### 2022-06-27
+     Dev:
+      - Dane
+      - Josef
+Duration: 4hrs
+   Tasks:
+   - Refactored the refactoring (some changes needed to be reverted)
+   - Refactoring introduced a bug where the correct fragment types would not display
+   - Added Edible Log to the hierarchy
+   - Fixed an issue where false information was getting assigned to an edible in the Edible Log instance (crashed)
+   - Fixed ArrayLists, entires need to be downcasted to a single type to go in (shifted from ListItem, to EdibleLog to Edible)
+   - Fixed an issue where the add button would reappear multiple times
+   - Made the add button get added in the UI as opposed to the database
+   - Fixed a bug where the add button would not appear in the list
+   - Fixed a bug where an empty list was not accepted in an EdibleLog food's list, this is now true since empty logs are possible

+   Remaining bugs:
+   - Calories do not get updated as the log gets updated
+   - Calories need their own variables (food accumulated calories and exercise should be seperated)
+   - Data stub should have more interesting data (get bytes from an image should be written)
+   - "" needs to be checked before parsing for calories and workout calories (crashes)
+   - Should probably change quantity from int to double

+### 2022-06-27
+     Dev:
+      - Dane
+Duration: 10hrs
+   Tasks:
+   - Updated all object structures again
+   - Refactored all classes
+   - Fixed bugs so that refactor can run
+   - Added new stub data
+   - Generated the custom table concept (not finalized yet)